canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/wayland-kiosk.md

 You don't _have_ to use Ubuntu Core, you can use also a "Target Device" with Ubuntu Classic.
 You just need to install an SSH server on the device.
 `sudo apt install ssh`
 For IoT use you will want to make other changes (e.g. uninstalling the desktop), but that is outside the scope of the current tutorial.
-NB: On Classic snapd doesn't currently provide confinement for snapped wayland servers, so you'll need to use devmode still.
+Note: On Classic snapd doesn't currently provide confinement for snapped wayland servers, so you'll need to use devmode.

 ## Using Wayland